nexusformat/definitions/manual/source/examples/h5py/writer_1_3.rst

 :ref:`Design-Groups` and datasets (:ref:`Design-Fields`)
 are created, and how :ref:`Design-Attributes` are assigned.
-Note particularly the ``NX_class`` attribute on each HDF5 group that describes which of the NeXus :ref:`ClassDefinitions-Base` is being used.
+Note particularly the ``NX_class`` attribute on each HDF5 group that describes which of the NeXus :ref:`base.class.definitions` is being used.
 When the next Python program (``writer_1_3_h5py.py``) is run from the command line (and there are no problems), the ``writer_1_3_h5py.hdf5`` file is generated.